 History of Plaza

-Plaza Community Center was designed to offer leadership training, educational and welfare assistance programs, medical services, and recreational activities for children and adults.
-The industrial department of Plaza Community Center became the Goodwill Industries of Southern California in 1919.
+Plaza Community Center was founded by members of Olvera Street’s La Plaza United Methodist Church in 1905 and it was incorporated as a non-profit agency in 1916.
+The organization was designed to offer leadership training, educational and welfare assistance programs, medical services, and recreational activities for children and adults of the City’s Mexican-American community.

 We believe in empowering people so they can make positive changes in their lives and the lives of their families.